Have you ever had an FSAVC with Provident Mutual?

 - Provident Mutual gave me advice that my FSAVC would give me a bigger pension pot upon retirement.

-- I wasn't advised by Provident Mutual that I would be choosing the funds myself and that I was responsible for its performance.
+- I wasn't informed by Provident Mutual that I would be choosing the funds myself and that I was responsible for its performance.